cart69420/Perryhook/README.md

   <details> <br>
   <summary>Changelog:</summary> <br>
-  Avatar is now changable instead of being hardcoded. <br>
+  Avatar is now customizable instead of being hardcoded. <br>
   Fixed the username option not working. <br>
   Changed the logo it prints. <br>
   Reformatted a little. <br>